CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 48 hours or less.markdown

 ![Final Mouse 4]({{site.baseurl}}/assets/img/GamingMouseAccessories.jpg)

-Unfortunately, the Razer Mouse didnt arrive early the next day when it was supposed to, instead it arrived at 6:30pm, but that was fine.
+Unfortunately, the Razer Mouse didnt arrive early the next day when it was supposed to, instead it was suppose to arrive at 6:30pm, but that was fine.
 I took the time to develop a general shape for the mouse body.

 ![Final Mouse 5]({{site.baseurl}}/assets/img/GamingMouse1.jpg)